John Auchmoutie

 F, #22303, d. before 6 August 1628

 Her married name became Murray.
-As a result of her marriage, Dorothea Stewart was styled as Countess of Tullibardine circa August 1613.
+After her marriage, Lady Dorothea Stewart was styled as Countess of Tullibardine circa August 1613.

-Children of Dorothea Stewart and William Murray, 2nd Earl of Tullibardine
+Children of Lady Dorothea Stewart and William Murray, 2nd Earl of Tullibardine

 Citations